The Sin-Death State of Israel and All of Mankind

 12. What was the result of what Hymenaeus and Philetus were saying?

-Through a thoughtful study of this passage, the bible student should come to the conclusion that Hymenaeus and Philetus could not possibly have been talking about a physical resurrection; otherwise they would not have been “upsetting the faith of some.”
+Through a thoughtful study of this passage, the Bible student should come to the conclusion that Hymenaeus and Philetus could not possibly have been talking about a physical resurrection; otherwise they would not have been “upsetting the faith of some.”
 Instead, if they were talking about a physical resurrection they would have been the laughing stock of the community rather than upsetting the faith of some!
 If it was a physical resurrection they were speaking of, it would have taken no more than a visit to a local graveyard with a shovel to disprove what they were saying.
-It had to be a spiritual resurrection that could not be validated with the physical senses and this is how their view was resulting in some being upset in their faith.
+It had to be a spiritual resurrection that could not be validated with the physical senses but this is not what was resulting in some being upset in their faith.

-The error involved here is that Hymenaeus and Philetus did not understand that although Paul (who probably wrote 2 Timothy in the autumn of AD 58) had been preaching the New Covenant spiritual resurrection during the time of the transition between the two covenants.
-This transition would not come to completion until the Parousia of Christ circa AD 70!
+The error involved here is that Hymenaeus and Philetus did not understand that although Paul (who probably wrote 2 Timothy in the autumn of AD 58) had been preaching the New Covenant spiritual resurrection during the time of the transition between the two covenants, this transition would not come to completion until the Parousia of Christ circa AD 70!
 The transitional period was when the Old Covenant was growing old and ready to pass away as we have already seen in Hebrews 8:13.
-If we understand the definition of spiritual resurrection, man’s deliverance from the Old Covenant sin death, as well as New Covenant sin death, into New Covenant spiritual life in Christ (after believing in faith), we end up not with physical body resurrection but spiritual resurrection.
-This truth restores what was lost by Adam through the cross and the Parousia of Christ.
+The problem then was one of timing!
+The general resurrection of those in Sheol along with their judgment (separation of the sheep from the goats, Matthew 25:31-34) would not have taken place yet because all of those events took place at the Parousia of Christ and the Destruction of Jerusalem in AD 70 twelve years after the writing of 2 Timothy.
+That is why Paul came down so hard on Hymenaeus and Philetus, their timing was all wrong and it was affecting some of the believers.

 Check your answers by clicking on Self-Check below.